copyrite/LwotcMinimalText/XComGame.md

 * Uses per mission: {% ARC_WELDER_CHARGES %}

 ## Area Suppression
-Suppress an area in a 4-tile radius around an enemy.
-Suppressed enemies trigger reaction fire from you, have -25 to Aim and have many abilities disabled.
+Target an area in a 4-tile radius around an enemy.
+The area and enemies that enter it become Suppressed.
-* Area Suppression costs 2 ammo points to use, plus one additional ammo for each reaction shot.
+* Requires 3 ammo to use.
+Consumes 2 ammo to activate and 1 ammo per reaction shot fired.
-* Examples of abilities disabled by suppression include rocket launches and grenades throws.
-* Area suppression ends if you take damage.
+* Ends if you take damage.
 * Cannot be used when concealed.
-* Not usable with shotguns or sniper rifles.
+* Cannot be used with a sniper rifle or shotgun.

 ## Arc Wave
 Rend deals damage in a cone behind the primary target.